 Your dog may drink an excessive amount of water his first week; this is due to stress.
 If he is already house-trained, he may have a mistake in the house.
 To help prevent this, try to be aware of the water intake and give him plenty of potty breaks.
 Be consistent about what door he goes out so he can begin to let you know when he needs to go out.

 All dogs are den animals and most will feel secure and comfortable in a crate (wire type or plastic airline approved type).
 Please consider purchasing one for your dog and use it as a safe haven for your dog and a tool for housetraining.
 Walmart, Kmart, Ocean State Job Lot carry crates at a reasonable price.
-See below for several links that explain about crates and crate training:
+See the link below for an explanation about crates and crate training:

 Dogs are eager to please their owners.
 Importantly, though, they must FIRST be worked with to understand the rules.
 It is your job to communicate clear rules in a way that your dog can understand.
 Be sensitive to the fact that in your dog’s previous home, he may have been encouraged to sit on the sofa, beg for food, jump up for attention, or play roughly.
 If these are behaviors that will not be acceptable in your home, TEACH HIM, DO NOT BLAME HIM.

 Be kind and patient.
 Dogs can be very sensitive, and often a calm but firm verbal reprimand is enough.